Roast Beef Topside with Red Wine & Rosemary

 The cooking time will depend on the size of your topside.
 Please adjust according to your thermometer reading.

 When you are carving up your topside joint, only carve enough for that meal.
-A cold roast beef is way easier to carve thin slices than a hot roast.
+A cold roast beef is way easier to carve into thin slices than a hot roast.
 You’ll find it goes a lot further.

-If you really love your garlic, cut a whole garlic bulb in half horizontally and place with the onions in the bottom of the roasting tray.
+If you really love your garlic, cut a whole garlic bulb in half horizontally and place it with the onions in the bottom of the roasting tray.

 How to serve roast topside beef